 Pygmy goats, the Oregon Zoo and you

-The Oregon Zoo's pygmy goats live in the African Goat Kraal; where they love to have their backs scratched.
+The Oregon Zoo's pygmy goats live at the Family Farm, where they love to have their backs scratched.
 They eat hay and pellets.